-2. Elective module: Work Experience h ECTS- Credits Univ. a.
+1. Elective Module: Work Experience h ECTS- Credits Univ. a.
 SE Support Course Work Experience Students use this seminar to gain in-depth knowledge of the specific area relevant for the work experience.
 They develop a pattern for active observation and introduce it to their colleagues.
 Having finished their practical experience they reflect on their experiences and write a report summing up literature, experience and their reflection that must do justice to academic criteria but also be of use to the company providing the opportunity of the practical experience.
-1 2.0 UMIT b.
+2 4.0 UMIT TIROL b.
 Work Experience In their work experience students deal with a problem agreed upon with the company providing the placement.
 On the contents and targets a practical experience agreement is made in accordance with the Dean of Study.
 Students can prepare for their practical experience in the seminar.
-The practical experience covers 250 hours and can be made in the fourth semester at the earliest. - 10.0 UMIT Total 1 12.0 Objectives Students are able to - establish a relation between studying and working and can document it, - apply the methods learned in the study programme in practice, - reflect on their practical experience in the seminar and present the results of this reflection. ction.
+The practical experience covers 250 hours and can be made in the fourth semester at the earliest. - 11.0 Total 2 15.0 Learning Outcomes: Students are able to - establish a relation between studying and working and can document it, - apply the methods learned in the study programme in practice, - reflect on their practical experience in the seminar and present the results of this reflection.
 Prerequisites: none